mono/website/docs/compiling-mono/parallel-mono-environments.md

 ### Source from Version Control (Mono Git)

-Modules in [Mono Git](/index.php?title=Git&action=edit&redlink=1 "Git (page does not exist)") correspond to the source tarballs above.
+Modules in Mono Git correspond to the source tarballs above.
 Respective modules are: *mono, libgdiplus,* and *gtk-sharp*.
 If you are using Git rather than released tarballs, you must run the ./autogen.sh script to generate the autotools build system before you will be able to run ./configure commands.

 Setting up a Build Environment
 ------------------------------